QueensCoder/CodeWars/README.md

 # CodeWars
-My solutions to various code war problems
+My solutions to various code war problems using Python.
+These are mostly lower level kata problems for the beginner section.